the-isf-academy/making-with-code/content/cs10/unit01/labs/lab2_responsive_design/_index.md

 💻 **Now, it's up to you to edit the exisitng CSS rules and add more specific CSS rules in the media query!** Try to match the screenshots below.
 > *Don't forget to scroll to the bottom and check the 'back to the top' text*
 - You must:
-    - add additional properties to the `.container` rule
+    - add additional properties to the `.flexbox` rule
     - create new rules for html elements in the media query

 {{< columns >}}